 - Vacuum evaporation: A process in which the coffee can boil at a lower temperature.
 It's also used to make ketchup, powdered milk, and other commercial foods.

-- Freeze Concentration—A more flavour-friendly process in which water-based ice is removed, leaving a more concentrated liquid behind.
+- Freeze concentration: A more flavor-friendly process in which water-based ice is removed, leaving a more concentrated liquid behind.
 This procedure is also used to make concentrated fruit juices, applejack, and concentrated vinegars.

 The freeze-drying method preserves more coffee flavor, but it's a complicated procedure.
 You will probably have to pay more for freeze-dried instant coffee, but the superior flavor is worth it.

 - The coffee (or a coffee concentrate made by freeze concentration) is rapidly frozen to around -40 F (-40 C).

 - It's placed into a drying chamber, a vacuum is created in the chamber and then the chamber is heated.

 - As the frozen coffee warms up, the frozen water rapidly expands into gas in a process called sublimation.
 What's left is dry grains of coffee.

 The spray-drying method of making instant coffee is almost as instantaneous as brewing the coffee.
 The transition from liquid coffee to instant coffee crystals takes only 5 to 30 seconds.

 - In this method, coffee or concentrated coffee is sprayed from a high tower in a large hot-air chamber.

 - As the droplets fall, the remaining water evaporates.

 - And the dry crystals of coffee fall to the bottom of the chamber.

 Unfortunately, in this process, the high temperatures tend to affect the oils of the coffee and more of the flavor is lost.
 Also, it often produces too fine of a powder.
 In order to make the consistency acceptable for consumers, grains must be fused together with additional processing that involves steam.